-Construction within Santa Rosa Substation would take a total of approximately 40 days, commencing approximately in the second quarter of 2010 and concluding by mid-2011, including testing and energizing the substation.
+Construction within Santa Rosa Substation would take a total of approximately 40 days, commencing approximately in the second quarter of 2009 and concluding by mid-2010, including testing and energizing the substation.

-2.6.6 Eisenhower Substation
+3.5.6 Eisenhower Substation

-Eisenhower Substation is an unstaffed, 115/33/12 kV low-profile substation located in Palm Springs.
-The proposed improvements at Eisenhower Substation include the relocation of the existing Eisenhower-Farrell 115 kV subtransmission line from Position No. 3 to existing Position No. 2, conversion of the existing Eisenhower-Devers 115 kV subtransmission line to the reconfigured Eisenhower-Devers-Thornhill 115 kV subtransmission line into existing Position No. 2, installation of the reconfigured Eisenhower-Tamarisk 115 kV subtransmission line into existing Position No. 6, replacement of three existing 115 kV circuit breakers in existing Position Nos.
-2, 3, and 6, and installation of new line protection relays.
+Eisenhower Substation is an unstaffed, 115/33/12 kV low-profile substation located in Palm Springs (Figure 1.2: Proposed Subtransmission System Split in the Electrical Needs Area).

+The proposed improvements at Eisenhower Substation include the relocation of the existing Eisenhower-Farrell 115 kV subtransmission line from Position No. 3 to existing Position No. 2, conversion of the existing Eisenhower-Devers 115 kV subtransmission line to the reconfigured Eisenhower-Devers-Thornhill 115 kV subtransmission line into existing Position No. 2, installation of a the reconfigured Eisenhower-Tamarisk 115 kV subtransmission line into existing Position No. 6, replacement of three existing 115 kV circuit breakers in existing Position No.s 2, 3, and 6, and installation of new line protection relays.